-Indicator 11.3 Demonstrates emerging knowledge of measurement.
+Indicator 11.3 ▶ Demonstrates emerging knowledge of measurement.

-3-Year-Old Rubrics 4-Year-Old Rubrics ; Kindergarte n (5-Year-Old) Rub rics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress - hed for 4's ps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Identifies objects as big or small.
+3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress - mplished for 3's st Steps for 4's) Making Progress - hed for 4's eps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Identifies objects as big or small.
 Identifies objects that are similar in size of length.
-Sorts objects are similar in and length. n size Sorts objects that are similar and different in size, length, weight, or capacity.
-Uses worc to describ measurea property (length, we capacity). e a ble e.g., size, eight, or Uses words to compare two objects on a measurable property (e.g., bigger/smaller, longer or taller/ shorter, heavier/ lighter, more full/less full).
+Sorts objec are similar and length in size Sorts objects that are similar and different in size, length, weight, or capacity.
+Uses word to describ measurea property (length, we capacity). e a ble e.g., size, eight, or Uses words to compare two objects on a measurable property (e.g., bigger/smaller, longer or taller/shorter, heavier/lighter, more full/less full).
 Orders four or more objects by a measureable property (e.g., size, length, width, weight, or capacity).
 Explores the uses of measurement tools (e.g., ruler, scale, or measuring cup).

-K.MD.1 Describe measurable attributes of objects, such as length or weight.
-Describe several measurable attributes of a single object.

-- K.G.1 Describe objects in the environment using names of shapes and describe the relative positions of these objects using terms such as above, below, beside, in front of, behind, and next to. - K.CC.4 Understand the relationship between numbers and quantities; connect counting to cardinality.
+- K.MD.1 Describe measurable attributes of objects, such as length or weight.
+Describe several measurable attributes of a single object. - K.G.1 Describe objects in the environment using names of shapes and describe the relative positions of these objects using terms such as above, below, beside, in front of, behind, and next to. - K.CC.4 Understand the relationship between numbers and quantities; connect counting to cardinality.

-DOMAIN 3 Numeracy
+DOMAIN 3 ▶ Numeracy

-Outcome 12 The child demonstrates the ability to investigate, organize, and create representations.
+Outcome 12 \rightarrow The child demonstrates the ability to investigate, organize, and create representations.

-Indicator 12.1 Sorts, classifies, and groups materials by one or more characteristics.
+Indicator 12.1 ▶ Sorts, classifies, and groups materials by one or more characteristics.

-3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics rics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress Accomplished for 4's (First Steps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Identifies two objects or pictures that are the same.
+3-Year-Old Rubrics 4-Year-Old Rubrics Kindergarten (5-Year-Old) Rubrics First Steps Making Progress Accomplished for 3's (First Steps for 4's) Making Progress hed for 4's eps for K) Exceeds for 4's Making Progress Accomplished for K (End of K) Identifies two objects or pictures that are the same.
 Identifies two objects or pictures that are the same and eliminates ones that are different from this group.
 Sorts or matches objects that are identical.
 Sorts items into small number of groups based on similar attributes.
-Given a collection of items, determines a classification scheme that creates a group for every item and tells about the groups.
-Recognizes and creates simple alternating patterns (e.g., blue block/red block/blue block/red block).
+Given a co items, dete a classifica scheme th a group fo item and t the groups ation nat creates or every rells about Recognizes and creates simple alternating patterns (e.g., blue block/red block/blue block/red block).
 Extends a three- element pattern started by others (e.g., red tile/blue tile/yellow tile, child adds red tile/blue tile/yellow tile).
-Orders objects in a complex three- element design of his/her own creation (example: strings various shapes and colors of wooden beads in a repeating series red cube/ red cube, blue ball, green cone, red cube/red cube, blue ball, green cone).
+Orders objects in a complex three-element design of his/her own creation (example: strings various shapes and colors of wooden beads in a repeating series red cube/red cube, blue ball, green cone, red cube/red cube, blue ball, green cone).